Happy Birthday Song In German

 Variations and Regional Differences

-For instance, you might hear variations that include:
+To give you an idea, you might hear variations that include:

 • "Lass dir's gut gehen!"
 (Have a good time!) – A simple addition to wish the birthday person enjoyment.